pip-services/pip-services-docs/content/en/net/expressions/variants/abstract_variant_operations.md

 #### Like
-Performs LIKE operation for two variants.
+Performs the LIKE operation for two variants.
 > `public virtual` [Variant](../variant) Like([Variant](../variant) value1, [Variant](../variant) value2)

 - **value1**: [Variant](../variant) - first operand for this operation.